DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/07UserGuide/Workloads/CreateDeploymentByImage.md

 ## Image creation

-Follow the steps below to create a stateless payload using image.
+Follow the steps below to create a stateless workload using image.

 ### Basic information configuration